Calafia Beach is a part of the San Clemente State Park but is also open to the public year round.

 It is the type of beach that has everything, a snack bar nearby, bathrooms, showers, and parking (although metered.)

 On this second weekend in September, the day was bright making the Pacific Ocean sparkle in a bluish green hue.
 It was the perfect kind of afternoon where everything looked more colorful.
-The water as mentioned ,had the prettiest tint, the coast line was as clear as I have ever seen it, the multicolored umbrellas looked more vibrant, and even the sand had a sparkle.
+The water as mentioned ,had the prettiest tint, the coast line was as clear as I have ever seen it.
+There were multicolored umbrellas looking extremely vibrant, and even the sand had a sparkle.

 With the coast in California sometimes socked in with a gray marine layer, this day was like someone turned on a bright light across the Southern California coast.